 One more thing: Most Liberating Structures start with an invitation (a question or topic).
 Your results will vary depending on how good your invitation is.
 Christiaan Verwijs from The Liberators has some practical advice on coming up with a good invitation.

 All in all, Liberating Structures are a wonderful addition to a facilitator’s toolbox.
 May you have fun – and productive interactions – with them!

-PS: Did you know there's a Retromat eBook with all activities from Retromat, plus tips and tricks?
-Check out the eBook
+PS: Did you know there's a Retromat eBook Bundle?
+Ready-made retrospective plans for beginners and all activities from Retromat for experienced facilitators.
+Check out the Retromat books